futureofcoding/futureofcoding.org/episodes/index.md

 <hr>

 **Hosted by Ivan Reese**<br>
-_Interviews with toolmakers, researchers, computational artists, educators, and engineers, all with compelling viewpoints on what the future of computing could be._
+_Interviews with toolmakers, researchers, and artists, all with compelling viewpoints on the future of computing._

 <span class="date">2022-01-05</span> [54 • Ella Hoeppner • Vlojure](/episodes/054)